 A Demonstration on Nearsightedness

-When we start noticing changes in vision, especially drastic changes, it’s a pretty common response to head to the eye doctor to see what’s up.
+When we start noticing vision changes, especially drastic changes, it’s a pretty common response to head to the eye doctor to see what’s up.
 One of the most common problems people seek help for is blurry vision.
-This is such a common issue that happens so often, but do we really understand it?
-We know that our vision (or our children’s vision) is blurry, but what is it exactly that makes vision appear blurry to our brains?
+Understanding the causes behind blurry vision is key to getting proper treatment.
+And, one of the most common causes of blurry vision is myopia, or nearsightedness.
+But what is it like to be nearsighted?
+This demonstration on nearsightedness may help you determine what’s up with your vision.

 Nearsightedness Demonstration